EdgeApp/airbitz-core/style.md

-# AirBitz C++ Coding Style
+# Airbitz C++ Coding Style

-The AirBitz core was originally written in C.
+The Airbitz core was originally written in C.
 Although everything has been converted to C++, the source code is still very C-like.
-As AirBitz moves forward with core refactoring, much of this code will need to move off the old C idioms and adopt a more C++ way of doing things.
+As Airbitz moves forward with core refactoring, much of this code will need to move off the old C idioms and adopt a more C++ way of doing things.